jaredfolkins/badactor/README.md

 - 100% code coverage and thorough tests
 - accessable to multiple systems across the internet using an HTTP API (TODO)

+# Does It Scale?

+BadActor can be included in your go application and ran concurrently.
+It can also be stood up on its own, ran as a service, and accessed via the server's HTTP API (TODO).
+This allows you an easy way to scale up as BadActor's memory footprint is tiny.
+Because it uitlizes Go's goroutines and channels, it allows most organizations to be confident that BadActor will not be a bottleneck.

 # Httprouter & Negroni Example